George Carrington: Local official and burgess

-Carrington held offices in both Goochland and Cumberland counties, including justice of the peace, surveyor, sheriff and coroner.
+Carrington held local offices in both Goochland and (after its creation in 1749) Cumberland counties, including justice of the peace, surveyor, sheriff and coroner.
 His statewide work in the House of Burgesses (part-time) began in 1746, when Goochland County voters elected him to replace William Randolph upon the latter’s death.
-After many re-elections, in the 1764 session, he resigned in order to accept the office of county sheriff, and Thomas Prosser replaced him.
+When Cumberland County was created, Carrington and Samuel Scott became its first representatives in the House of Burgesses (though Scott would die during that four-year session and be replaced by John Fleming, who has served as burgess from Goochland decades earlier and whose son would begin his legislative service from Cumberland the next term).
+After many re-elections, in the 1764 session, Carrington resigned in order to accept the office of county sheriff, and Thomas Prosser replaced him.
 But fellow burgesses expelled Prosser, and Carrington again served until after his final term in 1766.
-When Cumberland County was created, Carrrington served as president of the county's justices of the peace and as colonel in its militia.
+When Cumberland County was created, Carrrington also served as president of the county's justices of the peace and as colonel in its militia.

 Patriot

 From 1774 until 1776, Carrington helped organize and chaired the Cumberland County Committee of Safety.
 In 1775 he also became County Lieutenant, responsible for ordering out and supplying the militia.
-He represented the county in the Virginia House of Delegates from 1778 until 1781 and again in 1783, and served on committees for Courts of Justice, Claims, Propositions and Grievances, Privileges and Elections and Trade.
+He represented Cumberland county in the Virginia House of Delegates from 1778 until 1781 and again in 1783, and served on committees for Courts of Justice, Claims, Propositions and Grievances, Privileges and Elections and Trade.
 He chaired the Committee for Religion.
-However, in the 1783 session, he declined an opportunity to substitute for the Speaker of the House.
+However, in the 1783 session, Carrington declined an opportunity to substitute for the Speaker of the House.

 Wife and children

 Anne (Johanna) Mayo Carrington, the eldest daughter of William Mayo, bore eleven children during her marriage to Carrington, with few surviving to adulthood.
 Sons Paul, Edward and Mayo inherited much acreage and served many terms in the legislature.
 Paul Carrington became a justice on the new state's Supreme Court, and named a son after his father.
 George Carrington Jr. served in the Virginia General Assembly, and along with his father at the Virginia Ratifying Convention of 1788.
-The father voted in favor of the constitution, with the son opposing, for lack of a bill of rights.
+The father voted in favor of the constitution, with the son opposing, citing the absence of a bill of rights.

 Death and legacy

 Carrington died at Boston Hill on February 7, 1785, and his wife followed him eight days later.
 They were buried together in the family cemetery there.
-He died intestate, i.e. without completing his will, and son Paul, who otherwise would normally inherit everything as the eldest son, divided the property equitably among all the children.
+He died intestate, i.e. without completing his will.
+His son Paul, who otherwise would normally inherit everything as the eldest son, divided the property equitably among all the children.
 One estimate claimed the estate included about 32,000 acres and personal property worth more than 1,300 pounds sterling and 18 slaves.
 The sons served in the Virginia militia, and Edward had a distinguished career in the Continental Army before beginning his political career.
 He was a founding member of the Society of the Cincinnati.
 The Library of Virginia and The Virginia Historical Society hold family papers dating from 1756.